x3ro/VisualBoyAdvance/README-win.txt

 can defined the following settings on a per game basis by using an INI file called vba-over.ini in the same directory as the emulator:

-rtcEnabled=<0 for false, anything else for true>
+comment=You can add any text you like here, for example the full name of the game, but not exceeding 255 characters rtcEnabled=<0 for false, anything else for true>
 flashSize=<65536 or 131072>
 saveType=<0 for automatic, 1 for EEPROM, 2 for SRAM, 3 for Flash or 4 for